alexandreborges/malwoverview/README.md

        (Github) https://github.com/alexandreborges/malwoverview

-If you want to perform the manual installation (it is not usually necessary), so few steps should be executed:
+If you want to perform the manual installation (it is not usually necessary), so few steps should be executed, as shown in the next sub-section.

 ## MANUAL INSTALLATION (REMnux and Ubuntu)

-1. Python version 3.8 or later (Only Python 3.x !!!
+1. Python version 3.11 or later (Only Python 3.x !!!
 It does NOT work using Python 2.7)

        $ apt-get install python3.11  (for example)